-COMM 150 Introduction to Communication Arts.
+COMM 150 Introduction to Media Studies and Mass Persuasion.
 A writing and speaking-intensive introduction to communication arts theory and research, with an emphasis on analyzing mass media messages and understanding their underlying cultural and historical contexts.
-3 semester hours.
+3 semester credit hours.
+Writing Intensive Course.
+3 semester credit hours.
 Writing Intensive Course.